jdelles/100-days-of-code/log.md

 Today was also the last day of the semester for me - I had a few quiz retakes and got through them.
 My Data Structures class starts in a little over 2 weeks.

+### Day 8: May 5, 2021
+#####

+**Today's Progress**:
+- I'm counting work today - I got to apply some of what I learned in the accessibility lesson yesterday to a ton of new content we're rolling out.
+I don't want to see any more HTML today!

+**Thoughts**:
+Today was an applied learning day.
+I've only been doing this challenge for a week and it already has application at work.

+### Day 9: May 6, 2021
+#####

+**Today's Progress**:
+- freeCodeCamp: Responsive Web Design Principles
+- freeCodeCamp: CSS Flexbox

+**Thoughts**:
+I've been using flexboxes for a while.
+Next up is grid and other than a little copying stuff in bootstrap, I don't have a much experience there.
+On to grid and projects tomorrow!!

 ### Day X: MM DD, YYYY
 #####